rochards/learning-cs/operating-systems/README.md

 </div>

 - External fragmentation: the image above provides a great example of external fragmentation.
 There is free space available between blocks, but yet the memory can't fit a new process;
-- Internal fragmentation: the blocks allocated are more than needed, so there are potentially free spaces available (because is not being used by the process) inside the block.
-Example: if a process requests 18 bytes and the allocator rounds up to the nearest 32 bytes, 14 bytes are wasted within that block.
+- Internal fragmentation: it happens when the blocks allocated are larger than needed, resulting in potentially free space available (because it is not being used by the process) inside the block.
+For example, if a process requests 18 bytes and the allocator rounds up to the nearest 32 bytes, 14 bytes are wasted within that block.

 **Virtual Memory and Fragmentation**